openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-windows.md

 Since the OpenVINO™ 2022.1 release, the following development tools: Model Optimizer, Post-Training Optimization Tool, Model Downloader and other Open Model Zoo tools, Accuracy Checker, and Annotation Converter are not part of the installer.
 The OpenVINO™ Development Tools can only be installed via PyPI now.
 See [Install OpenVINO™ Development Tools](installing-model-dev-tools.md) for detailed steps.

 OpenCV is necessary to run demos from Open Model Zoo (OMZ).
 Some OpenVINO samples can also extend their capabilities when compiled with OpenCV as a dependency.
-You are recommended to build OpenCV from source using the [instructions on Github](https://github.com/opencv/opencv/wiki/BuildOpenCV4OpenVINO).
+To install OpenCV for OpenVINO, see the [instructions on Github](https://github.com/opencv/opencv/wiki/BuildOpenCV4OpenVINO).

 ### <a name="optional-steps"></a>Step 4 (Optional): Configure Inference on non-CPU Devices

 @sphinxdirective
-.. tab:: GNA

-   To enable the toolkit components to use Intel® Gaussian & Neural Accelerator (GNA) on your system, follow the steps in :ref:`GNA Setup Guide <gna guide windows>`.

 .. tab:: GPU

    To enable the toolkit components to use processor graphics (GPU) on your system, follow the steps in :ref:`GPU Setup Guide <gpu guide windows>`.